JOSEMIGUELPALENCIAOSORIO/-Predicting-Song-Popularities-with-RF-XGBoost/README.md

 # Classification Model Performance Evaluation

 ## Overview
 This project leverages classification models to accurately predict categorical outcomes designated as "Hit" and "Work in Progress".
-Our goal is to fine-tune these models to achieve higher predictive accuracy and efficiency, thereby enabling better decision-making processes based on the model outputs.
+The goal is to fine-tune these models to achieve higher predictive accuracy and efficiency, thereby enabling better decision-making processes based on the model outputs.

 ## Model Implementation